 The Arts Initiative Tokyo (AIT) is a small-scale initiative that was launched in 2001 by 6 Japanese curators.
+They aim at creating a platform for learning, dialogue, and open thought to anyone interested in contemporary art.
 In addition to making exhibitions and publications, organising lectures on modern art and organising courses, the AIT also offers international artists and art observers /critics the opportunity to work as an artist-in-residence in Tokyo.
 The AIT introduces residents to the Tokyo art world, and supervises and supports activities.
 If possible, this collaboration will result in a publication.
 Following the residencies, the AIT often remains in close collaboration with the artists.

 The AIT Residency is primarily suited to conducting research and establishing contacts in Tokyo.
 The residency is therefore geared towards artists, curators and art observers with no immediate plans to make concrete work.
 In addition to conducting their own research, the artist, curator and art observers is also expected to participate in the AIT’s activities, e.g. by holding a presentation about the work, participating in debates organised by the AIT or by contributing to their blog.

 The resident lives and works in a renovated traditional Japanese warehouse, with a living space of approximately 45 m2.
 The accommodation is located in the Yukigaya district, about 30 minutes from the city centre and the AIT.